asselina94/population-data-model/README.md

  <li><em> Data cleansing:</em> clean data( removed duplicates and unrequired data, combined given multiple data sources) in Power Query Editor.</li>
  <li> <em> Data Transmorfation </em> - Multidimensional Star schema data model which includes (Fact population, DIM-region, DIM-age, DIM-gender).</li>

 >> DIM - dimensial table.
-The idea is seperate or categorize the information because the more data you have the more complex the data model gets, while the more structured data should be organized.
+The idea is separate or categorize the information because the more data you have the more complex the data model gets, while the more structured data should be organized.

   ![Star](https://github.com/asselina94/population-data-model/assets/54496175/2707c20e-23e1-4983-b732-ae66a38f1a54)

  <li> <em>The Data model - Analyze Data, relationships.</em><br>
   In this project One to Many relationship was used and applied filters by gender. </li>
  <li> <em>Created Visuals in Report View.</em>
- Used Report level filters and Concept of Hierarchies and Slicers to combine multiple levels in one single visual.</li> <br>
+ Used Report level filters and Concepts of Hierarchies and Slicers to combine multiple levels in one single visual.</li> <br>
 </ol>

 <img width="975" alt="Screenshot 2023-06-08 at 11 07 52" src="https://github.com/asselina94/population-data-model/assets/54496175/9d20ebaa-52ff-40e3-9b3f-7001eda1eb4e">

 # Challenges
-Challenging part was Data Model which included making correct relationships to connect Star scheme parts and DAX ( data analysis espressions).
+The challenging part was Data Model which included making correct relationships to connect Star scheme parts and DAX ( data analysis expressions).
-> <strong>Solution:<strong>
+> <strong>Solution: Star Scheme, Visuals with slicers and filters. <strong>